creasty/dotfiles/README.md

 Starts up in ~180ms.

-- 3200 code lines of VimScript config
+- 3200 loc of VimScript config
-- 50 plugins (extra 74k code lines of VimScript & 105k code lines of other various languages)
+- 50 plugins (extra 74k loc of VimScript & 105k of other various languages)

 <details><summary>`cloc` result</summary>